IBMStreams/streamsx.visualization/README.md

 # READ: Real-Time Visual Analytics

 ## Synopsis
-READ is a developer and data scientist playground for advanced visual analytics.
+> *READ is a developer and data scientist playground for advanced visual analytics*

-Use READ to rapidly prototype real-time visualizations, responsive sharable dashboards, REST API dataflows, and new types of data visualizations.
+> Use READ to rapidly prototype real-time visualizations, responsive sharable dashboards, REST API dataflows, and new types of data visualizations.

 ## Getting Started
 1. Prerequisites